riju18/SQL-NoSQL/NoSQL.md

   + elemMatch

-  > It applies condition in same doc.
+    > It applies all condition in same doc.
 If all condition is true in same doc then it returns those doc.

     ```
     db.collectionName.find({key:{